How a longing to belong led to a career of helping companies build brave cultures, inclusivity & belonging

 [00:27:54] What do you find is the most challenging for entrepreneurs in this process to become more conscious.

 [00:28:01] Johanna Lyman: I think especially for new entrepreneurs, the biggest challenge to operating more consciously is that your number one concern is how to get more clients.
 But once you've got people paying you for your product or services, it's really easy and tempting to just ride that wave.
 And then you end up building a culture by default, you end up creating your values by default.
 Because your values are really the sum of how you do things, right?
 With so many examples of companies that have a great list of core values on the wall, in the lobby, but they're not living it.
 It's not enough to come up with a list of core values.
-You have to also identify what are the behaviors that someone could look at from outside and say, 'I see they value integrity, or 'I see the value inclusivity'.
+You have to also identify what are the behaviours that someone could look at from outside and say, 'I see they value integrity, or 'I see the value inclusivity'.

 [00:29:02] Tania De Ridder: I think that is such a great reminder for any entrepreneur listening, to take the time and go back and look at your values and then connect it with specific action steps that you're taking.